-Could getting a manicure give you HIV?
+Could getting a beautiful manicure carry the risk of giving you HIV?

 Here in Singapore, most of us can’t do without our manis and pedis.
 But when you read this story, you might think twice about getting that manicure… without asking the nail technician if they have cleaned their equipment properly first.